Oncotype DX Recurrence Score

 By Jasmine Shukla & Laura Carfang

-These scores suggests the risks and chances of breast cancer’s return even after therapy and surgery.
+These scores suggest the risks and chances of breast cancer’s return even after therapy and surgery.
 The result or outcome serves as a point of reference for a dialogue between the patient and the oncology team to determine the best course of action.

 A research study called "Trial Assigning Individualized Options for Treatment” (TAILORx) set out to determine whether chemotherapy is beneficial for women who have mid-range Oncotype DX tumor recurrence scores.
-This trial — the largest breast cancer treatment trial ever conducted— showed that endocrine therapy alone was as effective as endocrine therapy plus chemotherapy in women with certain types of early stage breast cancer.
+This trial—the largest breast cancer treatment trial ever conducted—showed that endocrine therapy alone was as effective as endocrine therapy plus chemotherapy in women with certain types of early-stage breast cancer.
 The results of this trial have been implemented immediately into practice after its announcement at the American Society of Clinical Oncology.

-The Oncotype dx test is used in two main scenarios.
+The Oncotype Dx test is used in two main scenarios.

-1. If the breast cancer has not spread beyond the milk ducts, (ductal carcinoma in situ), it will help doctors understand the woman's risk of the cancer coming back, or returning, as well as provide insight into the benefits the woman would receive from radiation therapy after DCIS surgery.
+If the breast cancer has not spread beyond the milk ducts, (ductal carcinoma in situ), it will help doctors understand the woman's risk of the cancer coming back, or returning, as well as provide insight into the benefits the woman would receive from radiation therapy after DCIS surgery.

-Who is eligible for the Oncotype DX Test?
+Who is Eligible For the Oncotype Dx Test?

-Candidates for the Oncotype Dx Test:
+The following conditions may mark a potential candidate for the Oncotype Dx Test:

 You have recently been diagnosed with stage I or II invasive breast cancer